Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 Spreading the rest of your pension over your retirement

-The government gives you an annual allowance that means you get a 20% tax relief on the first £40,000 you pay into your pension each year.
+The government gives you an annual allowance that means you get tax relief on the first £40,000 you pay into your pension each year if you meet certain conditions.
+Everybody gets at least 20% in relief.

-Yes, you may be able to carry forward unused allowances from the previous three tax years.
+Yes, you may be able to carry forward unused annual allowances from the previous three tax years.

 Your pension allowance for the last few years were: